4GeeksAcademy/css-tutorial-exercises-course/README.md

   </tr>
 </table>

 Hi!
-I'm [Alejandro Sanchez @alesanchezr](https://github.com/alesanchezr), really excited to have you here! 🎉 😂 Learning to code is hard, you need coaching!
+I'm [Alejandro Sanchez @alesanchezr](https://github.com/alesanchezr), really excited to have you here! 🎉 😂 Learning to code is hard; you need coaching!
 [DM me on twitter](https://twitter.com/alesanchezr) if you have any questions.

 *Estas instrucciones [están disponibles en 🇪🇸 español](https://github.com/4GeeksAcademy/css-tutorial-exercises-course/blob/master/README.es.md) :es:*
 <!-- endhide -->

 ## You'll be learning the following concepts:

-1. How to apply CSS to your website in 3 different ways: Inline, by grouping them together inside a `<style>` tag, or using an external stylesheet `<link>`.
+1. How to apply CSS to your website in 3 different ways: inline, by grouping them together inside a `<style>` tag, or by using an external stylesheet `<link>`.

 2. Selecting HTML Elements from your website to apply the styles to.